czagrzebski/URSimDocker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A docker image for URSim that uses x11vnc, xvfb, and noVNC.
-The image provides a VNC server for connecting to the polyscope interface is accessible via a web browser.
+The image provides a web based VNC server for connecting to the polyscope interface via a browser.

 This is an alternative to the VMWare Image provided by Universal Robots.